sjkingo/pywkhtmltopdf/README.md

 ...     fp.write(output)
 ```

-If you haven't installed wkhtmltopdf system-wide, you must specify the path
+If you haven't installed the `wkhtmltopdf` binary into a location on `$PATH`,
+you must specify the absolute path to the binary using the `path_to_bin`
-to the binary using the `path_to_bin` keyword argument to the constructor, for example:
+keyword argument to the constructor, for example:

 ```python
 >>> c = pdf.HTMLToPDFConverter(path_to_bin='/home/user/wkhtmltopdf')